UnlockedLabs/intro-to-web-dev-curriculum/content/assignments/candidate-testing/task-3/index.md

    <img src="../images/AllTests-Pass.png" alt=" " width=60% />
 {{< /rawhtml >}}

 When you pass all 17 tests, push up your work.
-Your repo should receive a green check mark.
-Let your TA know you have this checkmark.
-You need to walk your TA through your code in order to be marked complete.
+Submit your work into Canvas.

 ## Congratulations!